yeroldsan/android-practice/BMI/README.md

 ## Prerequisites

-Ensure you have the following installed:
+Ensure you have followed the instructions listed on the main README of this mono repository.

-- Android Studio
-- ...